EitanHemed/robusta/README.md

 and [RPY2](https://github.com/rpy2/rpy2).

 **PLEASE NOTE** robusta is under active development and is supplied as-is with no guarantees.
+Also, robusta is currently supported on Linux.

 ## Installation